Pudong International Airport, Shanghai

 What documents must I have for an exemption?

 Note that the countries of origin and destination cannot be the same.
-For this reason a ticket Rome-Shanghai-Milan won’t allow you an exemption; you’ll need a ticket such as Rome-Beijing-Tokyo or Rome-Shanghai-Seoul.
-The final destination can also be Hong Kong, Macau or Taiwan.
+For this reason a ticket Los Angeles-Shanghai-Houston won’t allow you an exemption; you’ll need a ticket such as Los Angeles-Beijing-Tokyo or Los Angeles-Shanghai-Seoul.
+The final (or initial) destination can also be Hong Kong, Macau or Taiwan.

 For more information you can call the following numbers: